Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV: Background contributions

 \subsection{Fake tracks}

-The largest background at the limits of the analysed \pt range is from fake tracks.
+The largest background at the edges of the analysed \pt range is due to isolated fake tracks, while the contribution of fake tracks accompanied by a nearby track is negligible, as discussed in Sect.\ \ref{sec:analysis_strategy}.
 These are characterised by having a low quality of the track fit and missing hits in instrumented detector parts.
 This information is combined with further variables from the tracking system to estimate a fake-track probability, $P_\mathrm{fake}$.
 The imposed selection requirement, ${P_\mathrm{fake} < 0.3}$, rejects between $40\,\%$ and $80\,\%$ of the fake tracks and retains $99\,\%$ of the real tracks.
+The remaining background from fake tracks, shown in Fig.~\ref{fig:background_origin_candidate_sim09b_up} as white areas above the stacked histograms, ranges between $1\,\%$ and $27\,\%$ in the effective \pt range derived from Fig.~\ref{fig:efficiency_ratio_4201}.

-For each kinematic interval and each particle charge, data and simulation are divided into ten equal-width intervals in the $P_\mathrm{fake}$ variable.
+For each kinematic interval, data and simulation are divided into ten equal-width intervals in the $P_\mathrm{fake}$ variable.
+Tracks of both charges are combined in this analysis, since the background from fake tracks is charge symmetric.
 Distributions in two different kinematic intervals are given as examples in Fig.~\ref{fig:1_28_4201}.
 In simulation, a pure sample of fake tracks is present at high $P_\mathrm{fake}$ values.
 Generally, good agreement is found in the shapes of the $P_\mathrm{fake}$ distributions between data and simulation, but in simulation, fewer fake tracks are observed.
+This can be seen in Fig.~\ref{fig:1_28_4201}, where the intervals with ${P_\mathrm{fake} > 0.5}$ contain more entries in data compared to simulation.

 Consequently, a correction is used to adjust the simulated contribution from fake tracks.

-The number of tracks in the first interval of the $P_\mathrm{fake}$ distribution above 0.3, where the fake-track purity is greater than 80\,\%, is chosen as a proxy for fake tracks.
+The number of tracks in the first interval of the $P_\mathrm{fake}$ distribution above $0.3$, where the fake-track purity is greater than $80\,\%$, is chosen as a proxy for fake tracks.
 This choice balances two sources of systematic uncertainty.
 A $P_\mathrm{fake}$ interval with a high fake-track purity is required in order to select a proxy that is insensitive to possible differences in the number of signal tracks between data and simulation, which would favour the interval with the highest purity.
 However, selecting an interval close to the $P_\mathrm{fake}$ region of interest, ${P_\mathrm{fake} < 0.3}$, minimises the impact of shape differences in the $P_\mathrm{fake}$ distributions between data and simulation.

 The uncertainty of the fake-track proxy is the quadratic sum of statistical and systematic contributions.
 The statistical uncertainty is propagated from the track counts in data and simulation.
 The systematic uncertainty is estimated by computing an alternative proxy.
 For this, the integral of the track counts in the selected $P_\mathrm{fake}$ interval and all the intervals above is used.
 The alternative proxy is more affected by shape differences and is therefore an upper limit on the systematic error.
 This type of systematic variation is modelled with a uniform distribution of deviations of which the upper limit corresponds to the alternative proxy, while the centre is the value of the default proxy.
 The uncertainty of the proxy is then given by the standard deviation of this distribution.